tarantool/tarantool/changelogs/unreleased/config-anonymous-replica.md

   There are caveats that are not resolved yet:

-  * An attempt to configure a replicaset where all instances are anonymous replicas should lead to an error on config validation, before configuration applying.
   * An attempt to configure an anonymous replica in read-write mode (using `database.mode` or `<replicaset>.leader`) should lead to an error on config validation, before configuration applying.